Passphrase Best Practices

 There is a detailed list of the credentials that must be managed by each end user role in Passphrases.
 We recommended using the KeePassXC password manager included in Tails to store your credentials and minimize the passphrases that you need to memorize to just the passphrases for the persistent storage on your Tails USBs.

-For the Transfer Device and the Export Device, which are used to copy files to and from the air-gapped Secure Viewing Station, we recommend using encrypted USB drives with passphrases stored in the journalist’s own password manager (preferably one which is accessible on their smartphone).
+For the Export Device, which is used to copy decrypted submissions from a Workstation to an external computer, we recommend using encrypted USB drives with passphrases stored in the journalist’s own password manager (preferably one which is accessible on their smartphone).
 This ensures that the journalist will have quick access to these passphrases when they need them.

 If your organization is not using a password manager already, please see the Freedom of the Press Foundation guide to choosing one.